Antique Singer Sewing Machine Value Guide (Rare Models to Identify)

 The value of a Singer machine also depends on which type of machine it is.
 Since the 1850s, Singer Company has manufactured mainly three types of sewing machines as follows:

 • Treadle Sewing Machine: A Singer treadle machine runs with a foot pedal that moves a belt, powering the sewing mechanism.
-Treadle sewing machines are one of the most popular Singer machines, worth around $500 – $2.000.
+Generally, treadle sewing machines are one of the most popular Singer machines, worth around $500 – $2,000.

 • Hand Crank Machine: These machines run with a hand using a handle attached to a wheel.
 This wheel operates the mechanism by moving the needle up and down.
 These Singer machines are valued at $100 – $1,500.